 Schulich Leadership Profile – Example

 REMEMBER: All the examples in this guide are EXAMPLES ONLY and are NOT meant for you to copy.
 Why?
-First and foremost, this is plagiarism and is a serious offense.
+First and foremost, this is plagiarism and is a serious offence.
 Plagiarizing these essays will result in immediate disqualification from the admissions process.
 This can be easily detected using technology and application reviewers are usually trained and/or able to spot when an application isn’t original and does not align with an applicant’s background, personality, values, etc.

 Example 1: Economics Club President